lagoproject/DMP/DMP.md

 Typically, every WCD generates one measurement per hour producing files of ~ 200MB each, this is ~ 150GB of raw data per month for a total of 720 files.
 These files can originate 70-120GB of cleaned data (L1) and 10-40GB of quality data (L2 and L3).
 The one-hour interval is kept as the reference unit, resulting in 2160 files (between 2-160MB each).
 The necessary amount of CPU resources to generate these files is small; around 35 minutes on a Gold 6138 Intel core (2 GHz).
 However, all data-sets should be preserved for reprocessing if software errors appear in the future.

 On the other hand, users can perform their own simulations, which should be re-usable and reproducible by other collaborators.
 A standard simulation using only CORSIKA (i.e. s background simulation), results in a data-set of 4-10 GB (usually ~ 6 GB), but the simulation of one event could take up to 100 GB.
-Geant4 files output do not change this estimated figures.
+Geant4 files output does not change these estimated figures.

 To keep the one-hour convention, both types of simulations are usually split into 60 runs, with an interval lasting from 15 minutes to 10 hours.
 One task per minute.
 Thus, the complete workload of a background simulation is over 640 CPU/hours (Gold Intel core, 2 GHz).
 Additionally, to assure reproducibility, every input and output file of each run should be in the data-set comprising 180 files.